-In the case that an incident results in the death of a student, the relevant Manager should form a coordinating committee that is comprised of relevant employees including the Students Services Manager and student advisor representatives.
+In the case that an incident results in the death of a student, the relevant manager should form a coordinating committee that is comprised of relevant employees including the Students Services Manager and student advisor representatives.
 The responsibilities of this committee are to:

 - Assess risk and plan immediate response actions.

 - Liaise with emergency and other services.

 - Allocate individual roles and responsibilities for tasks.

 - Make contact with appropriate personal which may include:

-- Next of kin;
+- Next of kin.

-- Other students (those involved, friends);
+- Other students (those involved, friends).

-- o Hospital;
+- o Hospital.

-- Counselling/support staff;
+- Counselling/support staff.

-- o The person assigned to deal with the media;
+- o The person assigned to deal with the media.

-- o Teaching/academic and other relevant staff;
+- o Teaching/academic and other relevant staff.

-- o Student associations:
+- Student associations.

-- Chaplain or priest;
+- o Chaplain or priest.

-- Department of Immigration and Border Protection, Consulate, Sponsor,

-Accommodation provider (for overseas students)
+- Department of Home Affairs Consulate, Sponsor, Accommodation provider (for international students)

-- o Liaise with other external bodies.
+- Liaise with other external bodies.

 - Arrange counselling of students and staff not directly involved in the incident.

 - Plan ongoing strategies.

 - Keep careful records throughout the process.

 - Ensure staff left in the office have enough information to handle enquiries.

 - Establish what costs can be met by the Institute.

 - Discuss fee reimbursement.

 - Investigate any insurance issues.

 - Arrange condolence letters to everyone involved.

 - Arrange thank you letters.

 - Arrange a debriefing.

 - Offer follow up support to those involved.

 - Review critical incident procedure.

 - Review critical incident procedure.

-For overseas students the responsibilities of the committee may also be to:
+For international students the responsibilities of the committee may also be to:

-• Arrange a funeral or memorial service.

-- Obtain a copy of the death certificate and related documents. - Arrange for repatriation. - Arrange for the student's possessions to be stored or sent to his/her family.
+- Arrange a funeral or memorial service. - Obtain a copy of the death certificate and related documents. - Arrange for repatriation. - Arrange for the student's possessions to be stored or sent to his/her family.